M2 Stinger: History

 Of the six guns, one was assigned to each of G Company's three rifle platoons, another to the company's demolitions section, and the fifth carried by Grevich.
-The sixth was carried by Cpl.
+On 19 February 1945, the sixth Stinger was carried by Cpl.
 Tony Stein from A Company, 28th Marines.
-Stein used his Stinger to provide covering fire for his platoon mates and purposefully exposed himself to reveal enemy pillboxes and emplacements, eventually gunning them all down.
-Even though his Stinger was shot out of his hands twice by enemy fire, Stein still managed to gun down a considerable amount of enemy infantry; he would eventually be killed in action on 1 March 1945 by an enemy sniper while leading his platoon on a mission to infiltrate a number of pillboxes and would receive the Medal of Honor posthumously for his actions.
+Stein used his Stinger to provide covering fire for his platoon mates and purposefully exposed himself to reveal Japanese pillboxes and emplacements.
+Even though his Stinger was shot out of his hands twice by Japanese gunfire, Stein killed several Japanese infantrymen; he would eventually be killed in action on 1 March 1945 by a Japanese sniper while leading his platoon on a mission to infiltrate a number of pillboxes.
+He would receive the Medal of Honor posthumously for his actions of 19 February.

-After the war, most of the six Stingers were presumably destroyed most likely due to the US Army not liking to keep stock of nonstandard equipment, the Stinger being a prime example of that.
-Despite none of the original six weapons surviving today, their legacy remains, with its legacy still being used to inspire young marines that the most capable weapon they have is their mind and coupled with courage can overcome any challenge.
+After the war, most of the six Stingers were presumably destroyed most likely due to the US Army's adversity to keep stock of nonstandard equipment.